Skip to main content

 And if you want to go further in understanding your relational dynamics, analyzing your conversations can reveal patterns you're unaware of -- no monsters, but the same honesty.

-Gildas Garrec, CBT Psychotherapist in Nantes -- Psychologie et Serenite
+Gildas Garrec, CBT Psychotherapist -- Psychologie et Serenite

 Watch: Go Further